Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Opening hours of the Invalides museum

-The Army Museum, the main part of the entire Invalides Palace, opens at 10 am and closes at 6 pm; although on Tuesdays they have a special nighttime day that has them close at 9 pm.
+The Army Museum, the main part of the whole Invalides Palace, opens at 10 am and closes at 6 pm; although on Tuesdays they have a special night day that makes them close at 9 pm.
 On this night access day, you can only enter the dome of Napoleon's tomb, the temporary exhibitions, the department dedicated to Louis XIV-Napoleon, among a few others.

 Throughout the year, the only days the museums and the palace are closed are January 1, May 1 and December 25, so you will have almost any day to visit.
 Also note that the ticket offices close half an hour before the closing time of the museums and the palace, so try to plan your entrance at least at 5:30 pm.
 My advice is to go in the morning so you can leave around 2pm and enjoy lunch nearby.